 Type of Medication

-Allergy shots do not work on all allergies or on all people with allergies.
-For example, they are not used to treat
+Allergy shots do not work on all allergies.
+For example, they are not used to treat food allergies.
+Shots may be prescribed for:

 How Allergy Shots Work

-Tell your doctor if you are taking or plan to take any medications, including over-the-counter drugs, for both allergic and nonallergic conditions.
-Your allergy shots may affect the use of other medications.
+Tell your doctor if you take or plan to take any medicine.
+This includes over-the-counter medicine for allergy or other conditions.
+The allergy shots may affect how other medicine works and affects you.

 Possible Side Effects

-You will receive your shot in a doctor's office, and you will be asked to wait 30 minutes after the shot before leaving.
+You will receive your shot in a doctor's office.
+They will monitor you for at least 20 minutes after the shot.
 If a bad reaction occurs, the medical personnel will be able to treat you right away.

 Allergy shots: Could they help your allergies?
 Family Doctor—American Academy of Family Physicians website.
 Available at

 Allergy Shots: Tips to remember.
-American Academy of Allergy, Asthma and Immunology website.
+American Academy of Allergy, Asthma & Immunology website.
 Available at:

 Garcia-Marcos L, Lucas Moreno JM, Garde JG.
 Sublingual specific immunotherapy: state of the art.